zephyrproject-rtos/zephyr/doc/kernel/overview/kernel_fundamentals.rst

 *********************

 The Zephyr kernel supports a variety of device drivers.
-The specific set of device drivers available for an application's platform configuration varies, based on the presence of the associated hardware components and of corresponding device driver software.
+The specific set of device drivers available for an application's platform configuration varies according to the associated hardware components and device driver software.

 Device drivers which are present on all supported platform configurations are listed below.

-* Interrupt controller: This device driver is used by the nanokernel's interrupt management subsystem.
+* **Interrupt controller**: This device driver is used by the nanokernel's interrupt management subsystem.

-* Timer: This device driver is used by the kernel's system clock and hardware clock subsystem.
+* **Timer**: This device driver is used by the kernel's system clock and hardware clock subsystem.

-* Serial communication: This device driver is used by the kernel's system console subsystem.
+* **Serial communication**: This device driver is used by the kernel's system console subsystem.

-* Random number generator: This device driver provides a source of random numbers. (**IMPORTANT**: Certain implementations of this device driver do not generate sequences of values that are truly random.)
+* **Random number generator**: This device driver provides a source of random numbers. (**IMPORTANT**: Certain implementations of this device driver do not generate sequences of values that are truly random.)